Top 8 Payment Processing Acronyms

 2. MID – Merchant Identification Number

-A business’s MID is assigned by their payment processor.
+A business’s MID is assigned by its payment processor.
 It’s a unique number that identifies them to all parties in the payments chain, from card issuers to acquiring banks, to facilitate the flow of information and funds.

 3. EMV – Europay, Mastercard, and Visa

 EMV refers to chip card technology now used widely in card payments.
-Card account information has historically been stored in a magnetic stripes that are swiped to transfer information and complete card payments.
+Card account information has historically been stored in a magnetic stripe that is swiped to transfer information and complete card payments.
 Now, cards outfitted with chips are dipped into a reader and a dynamic token is assigned to each transaction.
 The widespread use of chip cards increased the security of card transactions because it’s virtually impossible to create counterfeit EMV cards.

 4. BIN – Bank Identification Number